xdhmoore/LabelboxToTFRecord/README.md

 ```

 ## Contributing
 This project was part of my master's thesis, and is no longer being developed.
-See also: License

 ## License
-This project currently has [NO LICENSE](https://choosealicense.com/no-permission/).
-Please see that link as the permissions available in such circumstances may not be what you expect.
-See [here](https://github.com/caseydaly/LabelboxToTFRecord/issues/13) for a pull request to get MIT approved as the license.
+This project is under an [MIT license](/LICENSE).